Classes in celestial navigation and related topics

-Explore the underlying concepts and math of celestial navigation including spherical triangles, exact azimuth calculations, great circle distance, ex-meridian sights, and other exotic topics.
-We'll learn refined methods for taking sights and eliminating the smallest errors in sextant observations.
+Explore the underlying concepts and math of celestial navigation including spherical triangles, azimuth calculations, great circle distance, and other exotic topics.
+We'll learn refined methods for taking sights and eliminating the smallest errors in sextant observations, and we'll learn all about standard Moon sights.
 We'll explore the principles behind various methods of sight reduction as well as calculator-based azimuth calculations.

 Forward-looking, modern, and calculator-based, this workshop is an excellent sequel to our "Modern Celestial Navigation".
-We'll also look at position-fix by lunars and artificial satellites.
 More history, more science, more math, more navigation!
 This class is an excellent sequel to one of our principal introductory classes such as "Modern Celestial Navigation" or "Celestial Navigation in the Age of Sail" or equivalent.

 - Nine hours in online sessions.

 - Requirements: A solid background in introductory celestial navigation and familiarity with basic algebra and trigonometry.